yeswanth244/open-data-pvnet/getting_started.md

 - **Global Impact**: As we expand this project to other regions, we contribute to a worldwide effort to reduce carbon emissions and solve climate change.

 ### Inspiring Collaboration
-This project isn’t just about technology—it’s about building a community of innovators, engineers, and visionaries who share a passion for sustainability.
+This project isn't just about technology—it's about building a community of innovators, engineers, and visionaries who share a passion for sustainability.
 Together, we can:
 - Support the global transition to clean energy!
 - Create open-source tools that benefit everyone, from local communities to international organizations!
 - Inspire others to join the renewable energy movement!

-By contributing to this project, you’re not just writing code or analyzing data—you’re making a meaningful impact on the planet and helping pave the way to a sustainable future for many generations to come. 🌍✨
+By contributing to this project, you're not just writing code or analyzing data—you're making a meaningful impact on the planet and helping pave the way to a sustainable future for many generations to come. 🌍✨
 ---

 ## Development and Testing Guide